AriHealth/.github/CONTRIBUTING.md

 - Separate subject from body with a blank line.
 - Use the body to explain what and why vs. how.

+Use an atomic approach when commiting in the repository, commit each fix or task as a separate change, thus making easy to roll back.
 Remember to commit and integrate early and often to ease the integration process.

 ### Pull request